 Decision Making Process

-28. Council is required to make every decision in accordance with legislative requirements.
+41. Council and its committees are required to make every decision in accordance with the requirements of the Local Government Act 2002 (the Act).
 Staff have assessed the requirements in relation to this item and have concluded:

-28.3.
-The decision is not inconsistent with an existing policy or plan.
+41.1.
+The decision does not significantly alter the service provision or affect a strategic asset, nor is it inconsistent with an existing policy or plan.

 Team Leader Governance